goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

       name: httpd
       state: latest
 ```

-> **Tip**
->
+{{% notice tip %}}
-> Since playbooks are written in YAML, alignment of the lines and keywords is crucial.
+Since playbooks are written in YAML, alignment of the lines and keywords is crucial.
 Make sure to vertically align the *t* in `task` with the *b* in `become`.
 Once you are more familiar with Ansible, make sure to take some time and study a bit the [YAML Syntax](http://docs.ansible.com/ansible/YAMLSyntax.html).
+{{% /notice %}}

 In the added lines: